benmizel/mrtodo-api/README.md

 **GET /task**

-- Get all tasks associated to the logged in user.
+- Get all tasks associated with the logged in user.

 Parameters:
 - accessToken: taken from cookie and header to prove authentication.